You can run manual tests directly from the Test Library or you can run them as part of a test set.

 Once you finish all test steps, move to the next test with arrows or click End Test.

 To pause the run, click Pause Run.
 The last run status of this test will be In Progress.
-To pause the run, save the test run state and leave the Test Runner, click Save & Close:
+To save the test run state and leave the Test Runner, click Save & Close:

 You or another team member can continue the test run later.